shortdoom/gh-fake-analyzer/README.md

+# About

+Dump github profile data using cli commands for any user account.
+Build with OSINT in mind.

 # Malicious Github Accounts

 It's possible, to a certain degree, to define some metrics for classifying GitHub profiles as potentially malicious.
 However, motivated enough attackers can still bypass most of those checks and appear as professional engineers.
 If that's the case, a company should fall back to regular methods of judging a potential employee/contact.
 The following script can help out with finding some dark patterns if the attacker is not motivated enough :)